DinoChiesa/ApigeeEdge-Java-Compute-Hash/Readme.md

 This directory contains the Java source code for a Java callout for Apigee Edge that does Verification of Hashes, such as MD5, and SHA{256,384,512}.

-This code is licensed under the Apache Source License v2.0.
-For information see the [LICENSE](LICENSE) file.
+This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file.

 ## Usage: